 What then are the most deadly VPDs?
 Which diseases continue to kill the most people?

-The fact that there is not a fully effective vaccine and that antibiotic treatment is facing serious difficulties makes TB the most deadly VPD, as we see in the chart below.
+The fact that there is not a fully effective vaccine and that antibiotic treatment is facing serious difficulties makes TB the most deadly VPD, as we see in the chart.
 This chart shows the latest data on the number of deaths from VPDs.
-In 2016 more than 1 million people died as a result of TB.
+In 2017 more than 1 million people died as a result of TB.

 There are even more deadly diseases for which there are vaccines that can prevent some (but not all) deaths – we focus on these in the ‘additional discussion’ below.